wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 As you can see it tells us when it is on or off the page.

-What is cool about that is it will also tell us how much on the page it currently is by looking at the `inserSectionRatio` property.
+What is cool about that is it will also tell us how much on the page it currently is by looking at the `intersectionRatio` property.

 ```js
 function obCallback(payload){